The Victorian Psychology Clinic

 Signs and Impact of Emotional Regulation Difficulties:

-• Feeling easily overwhelmed or unable to “bounce back” from distress
+• feeling easily overwhelmed or unable to settle after distress

-• Struggles with maintaining stable relationships due to emotional intensity
+• difficulties maintaining stable relationships due to emotional intensity

 THE VICTORIAN PSYCHOLOGY CLINIC